 I had both go down the tubes at the same time.

-It was totally unexpected and I wasn’t ready for it and I could have been.
+For me, it was unexpected and I wasn’t ready for it.

 You can do it!